MayamaTakeshi/mrcp_server/README.md

   - then it sends SESSION_CREATED to mrcp_server and adds the call to the registrar (uuid is the key)
   - mrcp_server creates a worker (speechsynther or speechrecoger) and sets it in the registrar for that uuid.
 This way, when MCRP messages arrive, mrcp_server will be able to send it to the proper worker
+  - the resource workers receive MCRP requests like SPEAK and RECOGNIZE and process them